Rhinoplasty (Nose Surgery)

 Nose procedures along with procedures of the Face, Body and Breast that I perform can help give you a renewed physical and emotional self confidence.
 The most important first step is for us to have a consultation to discuss your concerns, needs, expectations and to answer ALL of your questions.
 Having a mutual understanding is valuable for your success since your well being is my main concern.
 Brian D. Cohen, M.D.

-Rhinoplasty, or nose surgery, is one of the most common plastic surgery procedures performed today.
+Nose surgery, is one of the most common plastic surgery procedures performed today.
 It can reshape, reduce or augment a person’s nose to achieve facial harmony and boost self-confidence.
 It may be performed as a reconstructive procedure to correct a birth defect or an injury such as a broken nose.

 Rhinoplasty may be performed for functional rather than cosmetic reasons as well.
 Combining nose reshaping with septoplasty can effectively treat certain breathing problems, such as those caused by a deviated septum.